Record U.S. deaths prompt urgent calls for masking, stay-at-home orders

 “I said yes right on the spot,” Fauci said, while also endorsing Biden’s 100-day plea.

+As U.S. cases since the start of the pandemic surpassed 14 million on Thursday and more than 100,000 people were hospitalized, California Governor Gavin Newsom said he would impose strict new stay-at-home orders to be triggered on a region-by-region basis when less than 15 percent ICU capacity is available.

-Washington University’s Institute for Health Metrics and Evaluation (IHME) now projects 538,893 COVID-19 deaths by April 1, nearly double the current death toll since the pandemic began.
+Washington University’s Institute for Health Metrics and Evaluation now projects nearly 539,000 COVID-19 deaths by April 1, almost double the current death toll since the pandemic began, even with the life-saving effects of vaccines.

-That same model shows that universal mask-wearing could reduce the death toll by 66,000, according to Dr. Carlos Del Rio, executive Associate for the Emory University School of Medicine in Atlanta.

-“And while we are really excited about the vaccine, the reality is the model says the vaccine probably by April 1 will only save about 10,000 or up to 11,000 deaths,” Del Rio told CNN on Friday.

-Michigan Governor Gretchen Whitmer said on Thursday she may extend a three-week “pause” on some private and economic activities.

-Ohio Governor Mike DeWine said Thursday his state’s hospitals “not only remain in crisis but the crisis is worsening,” as his state reported its fifth-highest case count of the pandemic.
+But 66,000 people could be saved if the share of Americans wearing masks in public rose to 95% in the next week, the institute said.

-Reporting by Doina Chiacu, Susan Heavey and Daniel Trotta; Writing by Daniel Trotta; Editing by Chizu Nomiyama
+Reporting by Doina Chiacu, Susan Heavey, Julie Steenhuysen, Peter Szekely, Anurag Maan and Daniel Trotta; Writing by Daniel Trotta; Editing by Chizu Nomiyama and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.